inet-framework/inet/showcases/general/pcaprecording/doc/index.rst

 ``moduleNamePatterns`` to ``ipv4``, for example, lets one record L3 frames (note that the parameter's value is lowercase because it refers to the actual ``ipv4`` module in the host, not the module type.)
-To record IP frames, the :par:`pcapNetwork` parameter also needs to be set to the proper link-layer header type (101 - raw IP), and the :par:`dumpProtocols` parameter to ``ipv4`` (see the configuration section below.)

-When a node connects to the network via just one kind of interface, specifying the link-layer header type is sufficient for capturing a proper trace.
-However, if there are multiple kinds of interfaces the node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link-layer header type specified by the :par:`pcapNetwork` parameter.
-It is needed because traffic for all interfaces is included in the trace by default.
-Multiple PCAP recorder modules need to be included in the network to record packets with different link-layer headers.
-One PCAP recorder module should only record traces with one link-layer header type because the packets with the other header types would not be recognized by PCAP programs.

 Additionally, there are two packet filtering parameters.
 The :par:`packetFilter` parameter can filter for the packet class and its